The Start of It All

 So, in some ways, infinity makes sense.
 But “infinity” means that, beyond the observable universe, you won't just find more planets and stars and other forms of material…you will eventually find every possible thing.
 Every.
 Possible.
 Thing.

-That means that, if this holds true and we follow it to its logical conclusion, somewhere out there, there is another person who is identical to you in every possible way.
-And there is also a you who is only *slightly* different from you in every possible way.
-They may be reading this article right now; the only difference is that they just picked their nose while you didn’t (or did you?).
+That means that, if this holds true and we follow it to its logical conclusion, somewhere out there, there is another person who is identical to you in every possible way, and there is also a you who is only slightly different from you in every possible way (one is an inch shorter; one got hit by a bus 5 years ago and died; one has a missing finger etc.).
+In fact, this "other you" may be reading this article right now; the only difference is that they just picked their nose while you didn’t (or did you?).
 This notion seems inconceivable.
 But then, infinity is rather inconceivable.

-And some believe that the whole of our universe could exist in a small “bubble” in the midst of a vast array of other bubbles.
+Another option involves a universe of universes.
+Some believe that the whole of our universe could exist in a small “bubble” in the midst of a vast array of other bubbles.
 Theorists call this a “multiverse.”
-Interestingly, the idea runs that these universes can come into contact with one another—gravity can flow between these parallel universes, and when they connect, a Big Bang like the one that created our universe may occur.
+Interestingly, the idea asserts that these universes can come into contact with one another—gravity can flow between these parallel universes, and when they connect, a Big Bang like the one that created our universe may occur.

 These ideas are just a few of the more popular hypotheses.
 There are a lot more out there but